 Medical Payments: This coverage pays medical and funeral costs for you or others injured or killed in an accident when a rider or driver in your insured car.
 Depending on your insurer's policy, reasonable dental, hospital, surgical and nursing expenses are often included.

 Whenever you renew your driver’s license in Montana, you must provide proof of insurance.
 According to the Montana Motor Vehicle Responsibility Code, there are several acceptable alternative proofs of financial responsibility:

 Certificate of Deposit: A deposit of $55,000 in cash, or securities from a trust fund of equal market value can be registered with the State Treasurer.
 The State Treasurer will give you the certificate to be your proof when you also present him or her with evidence that you have no unsatisfied judgments again you from past accidents.

-Surety Bond: This requires the bond of a surety company licensed in the Big Sky Country.
-It essentially functions like a minimum liability policy that will pay for the bodily injuries and property damage you are responsible for.
+Surety bond: This requires the bond of a surety company licensed in the Big Sky Country.
+It functions like a minimum liability policy that will pay for the bodily injuries and property damage you are responsible for.
 However, the surety company will ask you for the money it has paid out for you.
-The bond itself, or a copy of it, can function as your proof.
+The bond itself, or a copy of it, can serve as your proof.

 Real estate bond: a bond made valid by two individuals who vouch to pay on your behalf in case you fail to satisfy judgments against you for damages you cause in an accident.
 The bond has to be backed with real estate they own in Montana as collateral.
 It has to provide at least the coverage or payout that a minimum insurance policy otherwise would.
 Have the bond be approved by the county’s court judge (where the listed real estate is located), and the court clerk will file it to the DMV for you, or at least furnish proof of bond approval for you to file on your own.